Destiny: The Taken King: Plot

+Epilogue (April Update)

 Sometime following the aftermath of Oryx's defeat, a Taken prince called Malok, Pride of Oryx, arose to try and claim the throne as the new Taken King.
 Learning of this new threat, Variks tasks the Guardian with hunting down Malok on the Dreadnaught, with the intent of having him imprisoned in the Prison of Elders.
 Finding Malok and after the ensuing battle, Malok flees, forcing the Guardian to find clues to the prince's new whereabouts.
 Tracking him down to the Shrine of Oryx on the Moon, Eris tasks the Guardian with destroying Malok, instead of capturing him for Variks, believing it best for him to be eliminated, to which the Guardian does.
 (Note: The "At the Gates" quest, consisting of the "Pretender to the Throne" story mission and "Blighted Chalice" strike, was added in the April Update, released on April 12, 2016.)

+The events of Destiny: Rise of Iron follow.